Stalker-moment/Generate-Random-Phone-Number/README.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ## ⚠️ Information ⚠️
-Speed sorting number WA about 1s/number, if your random number is too much (above 1000) then the sorting process will also be long
+- Speed sorting number WA about 1s/number, if your random number is too much (above 1000) then the sorting process will also be long

+- sorting process requires an internet connection

+- sorting uses the API from my own hosting, if it not function you can report it in the issue

 ## Install
 Clone this project